How to fix and improve your credit score so you can buy more house

 -

-There’s no single, specific credit score that’ll automatically qualify you for a mortgage.
-You could qualify for an FHA loan with a credit score as low as 580 (or 500 with a 10 percent down payment).
-However, for a conventional mortgage from a private bank or lender, you generally need to have a score of at least 620, though that might mean adding a co-signer to the loan or making a bigger down payment.
-Ideally, you’d want a score at least in what FICO dubs the “good” range: 670-739.
+There’s no single credit score that will automatically qualify you for a mortgage.
+The number that’s “good enough” depends on the loan you’re getting: For example, you might qualify for an FHA loan with a credit score as low as 580, but for a conventional mortgage from a private bank or lender, you generally need to have a score of at least 620.
+Ideally, you’d want a score at least in what FICO dubs the “good” range, 670-739, to qualify for lower rates.

 -